JoePassanante/HealthSystem/README.md

 In order to download the needed packages to run this, navigate to the root folder of this project and run `npm install`.
 This will automatically install all the packages located in package.json

 ## Running the Server
-Navigate to the root directory of the project and run the command 'node server.js' which will start the web server on port 8080. [here](http://localhost:8080).
+Navigate to the root directory of the project and run the command `node server.js` which will start the web server on port 8080. [here](http://localhost:8080).

 ## Database
 MongoDB is currently used for the database.
 Database config can be found under the config folder called "database.js".
 It is recommended to use [MongoDBAtlas](https://cloud.mongodb.com).
 Right now the database url provided is insecure and can be publically accessed, as it is publically linked here on GitHub.